Aerial View Localization with Reinforcement Learning: Towards Emulating Search-and-Rescue: Description of the Human Performance Evaluation

 The age span of the 19 people who participated is between 14 and 42 years, with an average of 26.4 years and a median of 25 years.
 There were 13 men and 6 women (68\% and 32\%, respectively).
 For each human operator, 12 unique search areas from the validation set of \emph{Massachusetts Buildings} were used, as well as a few sample search areas for the player to get acquainted with the controls of the game -- the participants were able to practice as long as they desired, and no statistics were tracked during this warm up phase.
 The exact games provided span a subset of the games that \airloc{} and the other baselines are evaluated on, to ensure that the comparison is as fair as possible.
-However, each human is not tested on the entire validation set since it is impractically large, and hence there is a higher uncertainty in the human performance evaluation.
+However, each human is not tested on the entire dataset since it is impractically large, and hence there is a higher uncertainty in the human performance evaluation.
 The difficulty settings were split equally over these twelve games, with three games per difficulty (here difficulty is the distance between the start and goal patches, ranging from 1 to 4 steps away). \\ \\ Even though the human setup is very similar to that of \airloc{}, there are some concepts that do not translate well to a human controlled setup.
 First, the positional encoding of \airloc{} is difficult to translate to human visual processing, and instead a map of the positions was implemented (thus the participants receive explicit information from past locations, different from \airloc{}).
 Second, the human participants have not trained on the task like \airloc{}, and their visual systems are likely not tailored towards handling the quite low resolution patches.
 On the other hand, humans have implicitly conducted a lifetime worth of generic visual pretraining, which AiRLoc has not.
-Third, the human participants have a limited time to complete each game (60 seconds).
-Such a time limit was used for the convenience of the participants -- we wanted to avoid that the participants felt like they had to spend several minutes per action to squeeze out the maximum possible performance.
-The 60 second time limit was assessed to be more than sufficient for completing each game, and the participants agreed with this.
 These discrepancies, in conjunction with the limited number of human controlled trajectories, somewhat limit the reliability of the human baseline.
-Nonetheless, it is still a useful indication of the human performance on our proposed task. \\ \\ \textbf{Visualizations of agent trajectories.} Fig. \ref{fig:visual-example-11} - \ref{fig:visual-example-16} show several additional visualizations of \airloc{} and the best alternative learnable approach \emph{Priv local} on the test set of \emph{Massachusetts Buildings}.
-The encouraging visual examples in this supplement and the main paper were not difficult to find -- quite the contrary, we rarely found examples where \airloc{} performs worse than \emph{Priv local} (one example where \emph{Priv local} reaches the goal faster is however shown in \Figure{fig:visual-example-13}).
-Expressed quantitatively, \emph{Priv local} succeeds in about 41\% of the configurations (search areas with associated start and goal locations) in which \airloc{} fails, which means that on average, roughly 13\% of the visualizations\footnote{As can be seen in Table 1 of the main paper, \airloc{}'s failure rate is 32.4\%, and $0.324 \cdot 0.41 \approx 0.133$.} should depict a scenario where \airloc{} fails and \emph{Priv local} succeeds.
-Two such scenarios are shown in \Figure{fig:visual-example-14} and \Figure{fig:visual-example-15}.
-Meanwhile, \airloc{} succeeds in about 46\% of the configurations in which \emph{Priv local} fails, which means that on average, roughly 17\% of the visualizations should depict a scenario where \airloc{} succeeds and \emph{Priv local} fails (i.e.~31\% more often than the other way around).
-Three such scenarios are shown in \Figure{fig:visual-example-6}, \Figure{fig:visual-example-10} and \Figure{fig:visual-example-12}. \\ \\ Recall also the connection between \airloc{} and \emph{Priv local}, where \emph{Priv local} is essentially an 'exploit only' model that is optimized to localize adjacent goals.
-The action distribution of \emph{Priv local} is obtained\footnote{Subject to privileged movement constraints, without which it performs abysmally (see main paper).} by feeding its final output $\bs{u}_t \in \mathbb{R}^8$ through a softmax.
-Our full \airloc{} agent takes advantage of this exploitation prior $\bs{u}_t$ and decouples exploration from exploitation, as explained in the main paper. \airloc{} thus decides when to resort to \emph{Priv local}'s exploitative behavior (although without the privileges) and when to explore independently.
+Nonetheless, it is still a useful indication of the human performance on our proposed task.